LinxHQ/linxbooks/README.md

 ## How to install
 * Download the code and put it in your web server (a folder of your choice in your web folder)
 * Create a Mysql database for your installation
 * Import the following sql into the database: sql/setup.sql.
+Please make sure your MySQL allows case-**insensitive** table names.
+Otherwise you'll get error when reading yiisession table.
 * DB info can be edited at protected/config/db.php.
 * Email server settings (for notification) can also be edited at protected/config/main.php
 * Username is admin, pass is admin123